alecrios/bookmarklets/README.md

 # Bookmarklets

-A set of browser utilities for web design and development
+A set of browser utilities for web development and general power-usage.

----
+&nbsp;

 **Edit Page Content** - Toggles content editing mode on the current webpage